vcwebio/conteco.controlplane.base/conteco/assets/CURRENT-WORK-LIST.md

 The entries are parsed into a simple log.
 Only essential fields should be indexed by ES.

 ## Documentation

-## Controlplane Console

-### Client Console v1

-Amend `controlplane` images to take the __ecosystem__ it operates on from the image __tag__.
-Extend the use of the `--silent` and `--errors-only` flags for commands.

-### Client Console v2

-Override the `--silent` and `--errors-only` flag with a `--verbose` flag at top level (sibling of `--interactive`)

-Create new client that pipes all commands to a container image invocation with no output.
-The ideal solution would be to invoke the commands as a controlplane service with command line - service name must then be unique to allow command concurrency.

-Service invocation opens the door to cluster-wide commands, executed on each node.
-The logic to determine the scope of a command (local or global) is implemented in the client.
-The client could be a service in itself.

-The client requires swarm log collection (ELK or KELK type) to display the output.

-Invocation of Client Console v2 should (initially) follow the same pattern as v1: extraction with `extract-cli` and invocation with `start-service` instead of `start`.
-The `start-service` command then starts the (replicated) client service and hooks interactively into the container instance on the local node.

 ## Controlplane API